U of M Catalog Description

 View the Instructor Applicant Handbook for course-specific qualifications and application steps.

 The Challenge of Democracy, American Government in Global Politics, Enhanced.
-Janda, Berry, and Goldman, 14th edition.
-(Hardcover textbook price is $150 in 2021; e-textbook rental price is $35 per semester in 2021).
+Janda, Berry, and Goldman, 14th or 15th edition.
+(Hardcover textbook price is $121 in 2022; e-textbook rental price is $42 per semester in 2022).
 Earlier editions may be used until the 2023–24 academic year.
-Textbooks are required to be replaced with an updated edition on a regular schedule, about every four years.
+Textbooks are required to be replaced with an updated edition on a regular schedule, about every five years.

 Frequently Asked Questions